 You can save camera position settings as "presets" so that you can go directly to desired views.
-Position the mouse pointer at the bottom of the screen, and the PTZ toolbar will display.

-Once you have the camera at the desired settings, click the the in the PTZ toolbar, and the Set Preset dialog box will appear.
-Select the number you want to assign to the preset and press the button.
+Once you have the camera at the desired settings, press the GROUP button, and the Set Preset dialog box will appear.
+Select the number you want to assign to the preset and press the (9 (Play/Pause) button.
 Use the virtual keyboard to enter the preset name.

-Click the w in the PTZ toolbar to load the PTZ preset and the Move to Preset dialog box will appear.
-Select the desired preset and press the ! button to load the preset.
+Press the SEARCH button to load the PTZ preset and the Move to Preset dialog box will appear.
+Select the desired preset and press the 60 button to load the preset.